College Now Information

 What is Quick Step Plus?

 At Olathe South, College Algebra is not a College Now course, it's offered through Quick Step Plus.
-Please play close attention to the different deadlines.
+Please pay close attention to the different deadlines.

 What is AP?

 AP stands for Advanced Placement.
 Students may choose to register to take AP exams for the AP courses they take in high school for an opportunity to earn college credit.
 A good score on an AP exam may qualify you for college credit and/or “advanced placement” in that subject in college.
-Check with colleges you are interested in attending for their AP policies.
+Check with colleges you are interested in attending for their AP policies or refer to the College Board website HERE.

 AP exams are taken in the spring and each test is offered only once.
 AP teachers and counselors provide specific information about registration and payment as well as test dates and locations.
-Students who need financial assistance to pay for exams should contact the AP coordinator, Danielle LeGrand.
+Students who need financial assistance to pay for exams should contact the AP coordinator, Paige Carbajo.

-AP Registration for the 2020-2021 school year is open, and students need to decide whether or not they would like to take their AP exam.
-If your student does not plan to take their test please have them notify their teacher by October 26.
-Mrs. LeGrand will have to mark your student as a "No" for taking the exam by November 2.
+AP Registration for the 2023-24 school year is open, and students need to decide whether or not they would like to take their AP exam.
+Students must indicate through their College Board account by selecting "Yes" or "No" for each AP class they are taking.
+The deadline to register and pay for exams is November 6.
 If your student is going to take their test(s) you will need to follow the instructions below for how to pay for the test.

 Parents, log on to your Touch Base account and pay for the exam(s).
 Fee waivers are available for those who qualify.